home-assistant/developers.home-assistant/docs/core/entity/weather.md

 To the user, properties will be presented according to the unit system.
 This is achieved by automatically converting units when creating state objects.

-For each weather entity the user also has the option to override the presentation units, i.e. the units used in the state objects.
+For each weather entity, the user also has the option to override the presentation units, i.e., the units used in the state objects.

 ### Forecast